-Next we were asked to identify whether or not crime rates have a direct impact on per capita income in different regions of the country.
-To answer this we built a multiple linear model with and without interaction terms between the categorical region variable and crime rate.
+We broke our analysis into two main goals.
+The first was to identify whether or not crime rates have a direct impact on per capita income in different regions of the country.
+To answer this question we built a multiple linear model with and without interaction terms between the categorical region variable and crime rate.
 This was attempted using both the total number of crimes and the per capita crime rate.
-We also visually inspected these regression lines using the R package ggplot2.
+We also visually inspected these regression lines using the R package ggplot2 (citation needed).

-Third, we incorporated the remaining variables into our analysis and compared multiple models to find the one that best fit the shape of the data.
+Next, we incorporated the remaining variables into our analysis and compared multiple models to find the one that best fit the shape of the data.
 We used stepwise regression and lasso regularization to select the most predictive variables.
 Then we compared these models using a combination of diagnostic plots, measures of fit, and tools to identify multi-colinearity.
-The code for this section may be found in Part C of the technical appendix (pp 10-13).
+The code for this section may be found in Technical Appendix part 2.